 Young Artists Piano Program

-The Young Artists Piano Program is a high-level, intensive summer program for advanced high school age pianists.
-Admission to the program is highly competitive, with a class size of 15 students per session.
-The program offers young pianists private lessons, master classes, and a variety of performance opportunities.
-Students enhance individual development through the study of technique, style, tonal quality, and repertoire.
-Each year the program attracts students from around the world, most recently including students from Israel, Brazil, Chile, China, Korea, Germany, Italy, United Kingdom, and Canada.
+The Young Artists Piano Program (YAPP) is an intensive summer training program for advanced high school-age pianists.
+Admission to the program is highly competitive and is limited to a class size that encourages individualized attention.
+Under the direction of Boston University Professor and international recording artist Boaz Sharon and associate director Clara Shin, the YAPP attracts students from around the world, including those from Israel, Brazil, Chile, China, Korea, Germany, Italy, the UK, and Canada.

-There are a variety of solo recital opportunities all summer including community outreach concerts throughout the Berkshires as well as on the BUTI campus and the Tanglewood Main Grounds.
+- Other solo performance opportunities, including community outreach concerts throughout the Berkshires and on the Tanglewood Main Grounds

 - Special repertoire projects that focus on specific composers and styles (The 2015 project will focus on works of Franz Lizst.)

 - Access to all Boston Symphony Orchestra and Tanglewood Music Center concerts, as many as 15 events per week

 - 3 or 6 hours of transferable Boston University course credit